dekamps/dekamps.github.io/docs/index.markdown

 convolutional neural networks and variational autoencoders.
 The images come from a remarkable Leeds initiatve, NPIC, run by Darren Treanor.
 He and and Alex Wright co-supervise PhD students Andrew Broad and Jason Keighley together with me.

+Serge Sharoff is a specialist in neural machine translation.
+I'm co-supervisor of his PhD student Yuqian Dai who investigates the use of BERT, a transformer in neural machine translation.
+For me this is an introduction to a novel world, artificial neural networks applied to machine translation.

 Recently, I've become quite interested in variational inference and will write about it.

 ### Mathematics